saucelabs/sauce-docs/docs/dev/error-messages.md

 * Make sure you have internet connectivity.
 * Make sure your script includes `driver.quit()` or `browser.stop()` to conclude the test.
-* If your test needs more than 90 seconds to send a new command to the browser, use the `idleTimeout` desired capability to modify Sauce's wait time for further commands.
+* If your test needs more than 90 seconds to send a new command to the browser, use the `idleTimeout` capability to modify Sauce's wait time for further commands.
 For more information, see the **Timeouts** section of [Test Configuration Options](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options).

 ## Test Exceeded Maximum Duration of 1800 Seconds